 The Engineering & Computer Science Research Internship Program is a six-week non-residential summer research internship program for rising 12th grade high school students.
 Through the program we aim to positively impact talented young students from Syracuse and Central New York – and in many cases, significantly change the trajectory of their lives toward a successful future in an engineering, computer science or related STEM Field.
 Our goal is to give these students the chance to become the innovators, educators, researchers and leaders who will solve the most pressing problems facing our nation and our world.

 Please note that interns are selected through a competitive application process.
-10% of those exceptional students that applied in 2016 were accepted into the program.
-Applications are due Friday, March 3, 2017.
+Approximately 10% of students who apply are accepted into the program.
+Applications are due Friday, March 2, 2018.

 Research internship applicants must meet the following eligibility requirements: